bcgov/platform-developer-docs/src/docs/platform-architecture-reference/sre-reference-for-app-on-different-cluster.md

 # SRE reference for application deployment across different clusters
-Last updated: **April 17, 2024**
+Last updated: **April 30, 2024**

 This document guides application teams deploying applications across different hosting clusters managed by our platform.
-Each cluster has unique characteristics and Service Level Agreements or SLAs, which should be understood and considered when planning deployment and setting reliability targets
+Each cluster has unique characteristics and Service Level Agreements or SLAs, which should be understood and considered when planning deployment and setting reliability targets.

 ## Clusters overview
 - **Silver Cluster**: Designed for cost-efficiency and suitable for less critical applications